nonchris/discord-bot/README.md

 https://github.com/nonchris/quiz-bot
 https://github.com/Info-Bonn/poll-bot

 I collected the most useful and generic functions to save me some time when starting the next bot-project.

-### dependencies
-This project is based on `discord.py V1.x` minimum required: V1.5.1

 ### documentation
 In order to render this documentation, just call `doxygen`